 - Name(s) Must Match – The name on the Affidavit of Support needs to exactly match the name on the bank statements, and please note that the affidavit must be completely filled out.
 So, whomever is on the bank statement has to sign the affidavit of support.
 If there are two people on the bank statement, or different bank statements are needed with different names, then a separate affidavit of support is needed for each supporter’s name.

 - Support Documents – Financial support documents should be no older than 6 months old.
 These documents should include funds that can be made available at a moments notice at the time of the I-20 issuance.

 - Account for Currency Fluctuations – Please make sure that you have enough money available in your accounts as the currency conversion rate can go down and affect your account balance at the time of I-20 issuance.
 Extra funds in the account provide a margin against potential fluctuations or additional financial docs may be needed before I-20 can be issued.

 - Submit What’s Needed & No More – Only submit support documents that are requested.
 Note that the more documents you submit for financial support, the more time it takes to verify them.

-- E-mail Financial Documents to – Please e-mail all your financial support documents and the bio-page of your passport in one e-mail to email@example.com in January 2017.
+- E-mail Financial Documents to – Please e-mail all your financial support documents and the bio-page of your passport in one e-mail to email@example.com.
 Hard copies will not be needed.

 - Check Your E-mail – Actively check your e-mails so you can find out if we need additional information from you.